 Monetizing through Tokenisation

 Looking ahead, the DLT or Decentralized Ledger Technology including blockchain will be much more than merely tokenising assets from various classes.
 It can help investors to form a new super asset class of Influence Capital.
-The blockchain can be used to tokenise influence, useful for building quantifiable capital assets where investors can profit.
+Blockchain can tokenise influence, which is useful for building quantifiable capital assets where investors can profit.

-All in all, tokenisation is disrupting the economy by changing the way people do business.
+All in all, tokenisation for business is disrupting the economy and the way people approach their business.
 It offers both business owners and buyers more leeway on how much they are willing to invest.